learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 >
 > Reading this back in English: Let $C$, $s_1, s_2, \ldots, s_C$ be natural numbers.
 Assume that $C$ is positive, and that the total clients served is exactly $C$.
 Then at least one of the servers serves at least $\frac{C}{S}$.

+Here's another hint on how you might approach the overall proof idea.

+>[!Hint]-
+> Refer to the proof done in [[Unit 1#Example 1]] and see how you might adapt it to prove the above statement instead.